kenogihara/sentiment_analysis/README.md

 | nice hotel expensive parking got good deal sta...             | 0.056 | 0.621 | 0.324 | 0.9808   |
 | ok nothing special charge diamond member hilto...             | 0.054 | 0.695 | 0.251 | 0.9946   |

-`polarity_scores` outputs the proportion of the text that's negative, positive and neutral, as well as the *compund*, which is a metric that ranges from -1 to +1, where the closer it is to +1 the more positive the sentiment is, and the closer it is to -1 the more negative the sentiment is.
+`polarity_scores` outputs the **proportion** of the review that's negative, positive and neutral, as well as the *compund*, which is a metric that ranges from -1 to +1, where the closer it is to +1 the more positive the sentiment is, and the closer it is to -1 the more negative the sentiment is.

 *compound* is calculated from the following steps: